You Have to Be Humble to Be Successful

 Those who don’t practice what they preach

-We all know of a public figure, politicians or big businessmen who preach the need to help the disadvantaged, to share, to foster more respectful environments, which offer more opportunities.
+We all know of a public figure, politician or big businessman who preaches the need to help the disadvantaged, to share, to foster more respectful environments.

-- People like this preach great virtues that they do not carry out in private.
+- People like this preach great virtues that they don’t carry out in private.
 For instance, think of cheap labor carried out in poor conditions in other countries, or labor exploitation and living standards of those who are publicly defended.

-- Furthermore, we don’t need to look at this issue on a wider context, as we can find examples of people who do not practice what they preach closer to home.
+- Furthermore, we don’t need to look at this issue on a wider context.
+We can find examples of people who don’t practice what they preach closer to home.
 For instance, we all have those friends or family who often talk about how much they do for others, and mention everything they have given up…

 In other words, they boast about how great they are when, in fact, the only thing they have brought to the table is unhappiness to their closest relatives or friends.